Ether-YiTseWu/Digital-Image-Processing/README.md

 ## Lab07 : Wiener filter
 - Goal :
+Restore the image which add gaussian noise by wiener filter(FFT and not FFT method).
 >
 - Method :
 Use python, skimage and Numpy to deal with the image array.